LazyDelon/Web-Dev-Projects/Lesson 3 : D3.JS/README.md

 * **Choosing D3, you can develop any imaginable chart in your mind, giving designers a lot of freedom in design.**

 * **D3 is relatively low-level, but once you master the design method and its simplicity, it is more handy than other tools.
 The following figure shows the difference between D3 and other visualization tools:**

+## 📣 What is SVG

+**SVG, which stands for Scalable Vector Graphics, is a graphics format used to describe two-dimensional vector graphics.
+It is an open standard developed by W3C.**

+**SVG can use XML format to define graphics.
+Except for versions before IE8, most browsers support SVG and can embed SVG text directly into HTML for display.
+SVG has the following features:**

+* **SVG draws vector graphics, so there will be no distortion when the image is enlarged.**

+* **Based on XML, JavaScript event handlers can be added to each element.**

+* **Each graphic is considered an object, and if you change the properties of the object, the graphic will also change.**